Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 The government failed in fulfilling its duty.

-That's what I would do is I would I would express a complaint to the IG's office.
+That's what I would do is I would express a complaint to the IG's office.

 That's a really good piece of advice.

-Maybe maybe we can get your help on it.
+Maybe we can get your help on it.

-But I've had numerous cases, Todd, uh, where we we've paid money to the IRS.
+But I've had numerous cases, Todd, where we've paid money to the IRS.

 So here's what you do in those cases where you see that happening.

-Like sometimes I've I've had a court reporting service take the transcript of a stupid audit, just like you would in court, because I knew these idiots what they're gonna do next.
+Like sometimes I've had a court reporting service take the transcript of a stupid audit, just like you would in court, because I knew these idiots what they're going to do next.

 So I would use the transcript against them and get my client out of that situation.

-What I would do in your case is in the future, I would literally have a settlement conference like you have for real estate transactions, where there's a third-party settlement officer like a like a um an escrow agent where he settles the funds and the money goes to the escrow agent and it's done.
+What I would do in your case is in the future, I would literally have a settlement conference like you have for real estate transactions where there's a third-party settlement officer, like an escrow agent, where he settles the funds and the money goes to the escrow agent and it's done.

-IRIS says yes, the money's escrow says here it is, and now there's a third-party verification of the payment and settlement.
+And now there's a third-party Party verification of the payment and settlement.

 That's what you have to do, apparently.